duganchen/dosbox/ENHANCEMENTS.md

 * [dosbox\_shaders](https://github.com/duganchen/dosbox_shaders)

 Then create a "shaders" directory in the same parent directory that has your DosBox configuration file.
-Then put the *.vert and *.frag files from the collection of shaders in the "shaders" directory.
+Put the *.vert and *.frag files from the shader collection into the "shaders" directory.

 On Linux, you should have: